DimensionalDrift/fellowship.ai_project/README.md

-# fellowship.ai_project
+# fellowship.ai Challenge

-This is the repository of my application to the fellowship.ai program
+This is the repository of my application to the fellowship.ai program.
+I chose the challenge 'Perform Text classification on 20 Newsgroups'.
+My submission is broken up into two Jupyter notebooks, the first one ```20_Newsgroups_Exploration.ipynb``` is an exploration and breakdown of the 20 Newsgroups dataset.
+The second one ```20_Newsgroups_Machine_Learning.ipynb``` is the application of machine learning techniques to train a classification model using the dataset.